Bank of America Finds 60% of Small Business Owners Expect their Revenue to Increase This Year, a Significant Rebound since Last Fall

 This past year sparked a greater sense of urgency and action around social justice issues – with many entrepreneurs evaluating how to address these topics within the context of their businesses.
 Fifty-three percent say they are committed to advocating for social change through their business and 31% say recent social justice issues have impacted their approach to conducting and running their business.
 Many entrepreneurs expressed benefits from committing support to social justice issues – from boosting employee morale, satisfaction and retention (31%), to attracting customers (29%) and talent (24%), and even positively impacting their bottom line (24%).
 Thirty-six percent say their local communities prioritize shopping at businesses with a clearly demonstrated commitment to social justice.

-For an in-depth look at the insights of the nation’s small business owners, read the full Bank of America Business Advantage 2021 Small Business Owner Report.
+For an in-depth look at the insights of the nation’s small business owners, read the full Bank of America Business Advantage 2021 Small Business Owner Report (PDF).

 Providing a business advantage to small business owners